THE LIFE COACH SCHOOL – Episode 35

 And when I recognized myself using negative affirmations, both out loud and in my head, I started seeing my children doing the same thing.
 I can’t do that.
 I’m not very smart.
 He doesn’t like me.

 Today, in our homeschool work on the model, I wanted to talk to the children about affirmations – about their thoughts and words creating a reality.
 To prepare, I pulled up this old episode by Brooke Castillo.
 Really enjoyable.
 Really, immediately applicable.
-Let’s look at it together right now, before I’m sitting in front of four pliable minds.
+Let’s look at it together right now, before homeschool starts up again, and I’m sitting in front of four pliable minds.